-You might want to contact our DWI attorney in Fort Worth after your arraignment, which is when you face formal charges for a criminal offense and will need to plead either not guilty or guilty.
+You might want to contact our DWI defense attorney in Fort Worth after your arraignment, which is when you face formal charges for a criminal offense and will need to plead either not guilty or guilty.
 You have several options for handling the charge, and advice from a knowledgeable attorney will be helpful.

 An Overview of an Arraignment

 At the arraignment, the judge will set bail based on several factors, including your ties to the community and the severity of the offense.
 In misdemeanor offenses, defendants are generally released without paying bail, also called releasing the defendant on his or her own recognizance.
 You likely do not need legal representation at an arraignment because you can simply plead ‘not guilty.’
 Later, you can change your plea to no contest, formally called ‘nolo contendere,’ or guilty.
 At this stage, you also have the right to request and receive a jury trial.
 Generally, you need to specifically waive your right to a jury trial, or the courts proceed accordingly.
 Again, if you change your mind later, you can agree to a plea.
 The prosecution might charge with prior DWI offenses.
 Deny these charges so that you can question their validity in the future.